joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 Remember that the best approach to making a program is by creating it through psuedocode first.
 For that reason, **BEFORE** you begin programming make sure to validate your psuedocode with another person __AND__ me.
 I know this might seem both tedious and annoying to do, but keep in mind that this (like the rest of the work in this course) is to help you build a knack on programming (fix this line asdlfksd).
+Practice makes (near) perfection!

 #### Remake a previous program (dunno yet)
 #### Conversion program (SI Units) (?) [best with arrays though...]